ARTICLE XI, INTELLECTUAL PROPERTY, PATENTS AND COPYRIGHTS

 Class syllabi and instructional materials created by Faculty Members shall be treated as materials prepared on their own initiative for classroom and educational purposes, provided that the Employer may require, for the sole purpose of complying with accreditation requirements or program articulation, that Faculty Members provide copies of syllabi or instructional materials to designated managerial personnel.
 The Employer’s use of syllabi or instructional materials shall be used strictly for these purposes, and the release of these materials by Faculty Members does not entitle or allow the Employer or any other Faculty Member(s) to publish or reuse them without the Faculty Member’s written consent.

 For personal educational purposes, students may record classroom lectures or other presentations, using tape recorders or other electronic or mechanical devices, unless the Faculty Member denies permission for such recording.
-Permission shall not be denied when the student requires such devices as the result of a physical disability.
+Permission shall not be denied when the student requires such devices as the result of a physical disability and/or language barriers.